Kenny Pittman comes from Simeon High School in Chicago

-The Grizzlies posted a 19-14 record in 2006-07 and once again suffered heartbreak in the league tournament title game.
-ORU exacted some revenge as the top two seeds battled in the championship game, this time with OU's Erik Kangas missing an attempt at winning the game with seconds remaining from three, eventually falling 71-67.
+The Golden Grizzlies posted a 19-14 record in 2006-07 and once again suffered heartbreak in the league tournament title game.
+ORU exacted some revenge as the top two seeds battled in the championship game, this time with Oakland's Erik Kangas missing an attempt at winning the game with seconds remaining from three, eventually falling 71-67.

-After a disappointing 17-14 regular season where the Grizzlies finished third in the standings, OU surrendered an 11-point lead with just over 1 minute remaining in the quarterfinals of the league tournament and fell to Southern Utah.
+After a disappointing 17-14 regular season where the Golden Grizzlies finished third in the standings, Oakland surrendered an 11-point lead with just over 1 minute remaining in the quarterfinals of the league tournament and fell to Southern Utah.
 The Golden Grizzlies accepted a bid to compete in the CIT tournament and made a nice run to the semifinals.
 Oakland broke The Summit League record with three postseason wins and eventually fell to Utah State on the road.
 Reggie Hamilton became the first scoring champion in The Summit League, finishing at 26.2 points per game.

 PRODUCING TOP PLAYERS

 A TRADITION IS BORN

 After two disappointing seasons where Coach Kampe was trying to build a winner, the Pioneers busted on to the national scene in 1986-87 where Oakland went 20-8.
 Winning seasons continued to ensue for the final 11 of D-II and OU appeared in four consecutive NCAA Regionals, advancing to the Sweet Sixteen in 1996-97, ending with a then school record 24-7 season.
-OU captured Great Lakes Intercollegiate Athletic Conference (GLIAC) titles in the final two seasons (1995-96, '96-97) and Kampe led the Pioneers to six 20-win seasons during the D-II campaign.
+OU captured Great Lakes Intercollegiate Athletic Conference (GLIAC) titles in the final two seasons (1995-96, '96-97) and Kampe led the Pioneers to six 20-win seasons during the D2 campaign.

 Married to his longtime wife Sue, they both reside in Waterford Township and have three sons, Keith, Branch and Press.
 Branch played on the LSU football team, while Press played varsity basketball at Clarkston High School before attending Berklee College of Music in Boston.